William Contreras Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including William Contreras and his .444 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Sean Manaea and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+William Contreras -- with a slugging percentage of .472 in his past 10 games, including six extra-base hits -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Cobb on the mound, on May 6 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rockies.
+In his most recent game, he went 1-for-4 with a double against the Giants.

 William Contreras Game Info & Props vs. the Giants